tomelf/BME-595-HW03/README.md

 - Each class extends the class NeuralNetwork
 - Constructor: For AND, OR, XOR, initialize NeuralNetwork(2,2,1).
 For NOT, initialize NeuralNetwork(1,2,1)
-- Call: For AND, OR, XOR, perform NeuralNetwork.forward(x, y).
-For NOT, perform NeuralNetwork.forward(x).
-Then all classes perform train()
+- Call: For AND, OR, XOR, perform forward(x, y).
+For NOT, perform forward(x).
+Return the output
-- forward: Convert boolen to (0,1) as the input of forward() function.
+- forward: Convert boolean to (0,1) as the input of forward() function.
 Return True if the output > threshold(0.5) else False.
-- train: Calculate the expected output value as the input of backward() function, and then call updateParams() to update Thetas
+- train: For AND, OR, XOR, perform forward(x, y).
+For NOT, perform forward(x).
+Then all classes calculate the expected output value as the input of backward() function, and then call updateParams() to update Thetas

 ### Observations